Reporting Hub Knowledge Center

 • Google Analytics Code: If you want to collect data from your tenant using Google Analytics, enter your Google Analytics Code here.
 (For more information on Google Analytics, and how it integrates with the Information Hub, see .)

-• Power BI Embedded Capacity: Select the Power BI Embedded capacity you wish to connect to your tenant.
-If your organization has multiple Embedded capacities, choose the one that's relevant.
+• Power BI Embedded Capacity: Select the Power BI Embedded or Fabric capacity you wish to connect to your tenant.
+If your organization has multiple capacities, choose the one that's relevant.
 (For more information on Embedded capacities, see .)

 • Power BI Workspaces: Select the Power BI Workspaces to which your tenant will be granted access.